humanmade/altis-documentation/other-docs/getting-started/custom-modules.md

 Your module's directory is used for automated loading and parsing of documentation.
 The Documentation module automatically looks for a `docs` subdirectory within this directory and parses Markdown files from this.

 The default configuration passed in integrates with the [configuration system](configuration.md), and can be used to configure your module on different environments, or to provide an easy way to enable and disable specific functionality.
-Within your module, you can use `HM\Platform\get_config()` to retrieve the resolved configuration; your module configuration can be accessed as `get_config()[ $id ]`, where `$id` is the same ID you pass to the module registration.
+Within your module, you can use `Altis\get_config()` to retrieve the resolved configuration; your module configuration can be accessed as `get_config()[ $id ]`, where `$id` is the same ID you pass to the module registration.

 ## Reusable Modules

 For reusable modules, follow the project-specific module development process above.
-Reusable modules are simply regular Composer packages, so you can follow existing guides on how to publish Composer packages, or follow the Platform-specific guide below.
+Reusable modules are simply regular Composer packages, so you can follow existing guides on how to publish Composer packages, or follow the Altis-specific guide below.

 Once you're ready to convert your module into a reusable module, the first step is to split your module's code into a separate repository.
 Composer requires separate packages to be published from separate repositories.

 In your new repository, your module needs a `composer.json` to specify dependencies, the package's name, and autoloading code.
-Your package should declare a dependency on the core Platform package, fixed to the major Platform version you are working with.
+Your package should declare a dependency on the core Altis package, fixed to the major Altis version you are working with.
 The autoloader specification should be migrated from your project's `composer.json` to the module's.

 A basic `composer.json` should look like: